Cyber Monday Discount 20%

 Frequently Asked Questions

-Tinnitus is usually caused by an underlying medical condition, such as an ear injury, age-related hearing loss, or a problem with the circulatory system.
+Tinnitus is usually caused by an underlying medical condition, such as an age- or noise-related hearing loss, an ear injury, or a problem with the circulatory system.
 For a lot of people, tinnitus may improve by treating the underlying cause or providing treatments that reduce or mask the noise.
-If masking sounds are not enough, we use tinnitus retraining therapy to help reduce the impact of tinnitus in your life

 Hearing loss can affect people of all ages and can be caused by various factors.
 The three basic categories of hearing loss include sensorineural hearing loss, conductive hearing loss, and mixed hearing loss.
 Each person has a unique hearing experience, hence, there is no generic solution for hearing loss.
 A comprehensive assessment done by an audiologist is the first step in treating or managing hearing loss.